 Why the world needs more insect proof clothing

 Many of us believe they should fear sharks, lions, and crocodiles.
 The most dangerous animal in the world, however, is also one of the smallest: the mosquito.
 Not because of the size of their teeth (the mosquito has not got any), but because of the deadly diseases they transmit.
-Zika, Malaria, and Yellow fever are all passed on to humans by mosquitos, and kill more than a million people a year.
+Zika, Malaria, and Yellow fever are all passed on to humans by mosquitos.
+As a result, more than a million people a year are killed from these diseases.
 As opposed to sharks, lions, and crocodiles, they are very difficult to run away from.
 So instead of running, we better get them to dislike us.
+The solution?
+Insect proof clothing!

 Why are there still mosquito-borne diseases?